microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/entitlementmanagement-root.md

 - [accessPackageAssignment](accesspackageassignment.md): An assignment of an access package to a particular subject, for a period of time.
 - [accessPackageAssignmentResourceRole](accesspackageassignmentresourcerole.md): Indicates the resource-specific role which a subject has been assigned through an access package assignment.
 - [accessPackageCatalog](accesspackagecatalog.md): A container for access packages.
+- [accessPackageResourceRequest](accesspackageresourcerequest.md): A request to add a resource to an access package catalog.

 Note that the entitlement management feature, including the API, is included in Azure AD Premium P2.
 The tenant where entitlement management is being used must have a valid purchased or trial Azure AD Premium P2 or EMS E5 subscription.